Department Information

 Grading Scheme: Letter Grade

-An interdisciplinary survey of climate variability and change.
-Topics include the physical science basis for climate change, followed by sectoral analysis of climate impacts, adaptation, and mitigation options.
+Interdisciplinary survey of climate variability and change.
+Topics include the physical science basis for climate change, sectoral analysis of climate impacts, adaptation, and mitigation options.
 Active learning, discussions, and roleplaying facilitate understanding of critical issues facing the human and natural world.

 GEO 3341 Extreme Floods 3 Credits